 Though Embry-Riddle students come from all 50 states and 141 countries around the world, there is one trait they all share; a determination to succeed.
 The bonds our students develop in the classrooms and residence halls last a lifetime and our Alumni Association works to connect alumni with one another and with hundreds of employers around the globe.

 As the world’s largest and most respected university specializing in aviation and aerospace, Embry-Riddle has been at the forefront of ground-breaking aeronautical milestones since the early days of flight.
-With nearly 129,000 graduates around the globe, Embry-Riddle is not only leading the future, it is changing it.
+With 130,000 graduates around the globe, Embry-Riddle is not only leading the future, it is changing it.

 The Embry-Riddle Company is founded by T. Higbee Embry and John Paul Riddle at Cincinnati’s Lunken Airport on Dec.
 17 – exactly 22 years to the day after the Wright brothers’ famed flight at Kitty Hawk.